yoosofan/prezentprogramo/README.rst

 Installation
 ------------
-Bildumilo requires Python 3 and can be installed like any Python package.
+Prezentprogramo requires Python 3 and can be installed like any Python package.

 It is better to use virtual environment::